PX4/PX4-user_guide/en/advanced_config/ethernet_setup.md

 :::note
 The Ethernet port configuration sets the properties of the _serial link_ (which is how PX4 views the Ethernet connection).
 This includes the set of MAVLink messages that are streamed, the data rate, the UDP ports that a remote system can connect listen to, etc.
-You will separately need to configure the PX4 network settings This is covered separately (in the following sections).
+You will separately need to configure the PX4 _network settings_.
+This is covered separately (in the following sections).
 :::

-PX4 configures the Ethernet (serial) port for connecting to a GCS by default via MAVLink.
+PX4 configures the Ethernet (serial) port to connect to a GCS by default via MAVLink.

 Specifically it sets the configuration parameters as shown: